How to Colour Balance Monochrome Photos Using Lightroom Classic

 Identifying which way to push the colour balance of the image to isolate a specific colour requires some knowledge of colour theory and a bit of trial and error.
 With Lightroom’s white balance sliders, you will either add blue, yellow, green, or magenta to the image.
 Each colour will have a different effect on the image depending on what colours are present.

 For example, in a mostly blue image, adding blue will intensify the colour, while adding yellow would neutralise it, and vice versa.
-Which way to adjust the colour balance to isolate an object depends entirely on how the colours are interacting.
+Which way to adjust the colour balance to isolate an depends entirely on how the colours are interacting.

 underwater footballunderwater footballunderwater football